jeetsukumaran/archipelago/README.md

 As the optional trait evolution transition weight matrix is not specified, an equal-rate model is assumed by default

-The diversification regime gives constant/fixed birth rate of 0.01 and constant/fixed extinction/local extirpation rate of 0.0.
+The diversification regime gives constant/fixed birth rate of 0.01.

-The global dispersal rate is set to 0.01.
+The global area gain rate (= dispersal rate in the DEC model) is set to 0.01.
-Here, the lineage dispersal weight is also set to a fixed-value function that always returns 0.01.
+Here, the lineage area gain weight is also set to a fixed-value function that always returns 0.01.
-If we wanted to model a trait-dependent lineage-specific dispersal weight, where the weight of the dispersal depended on the trait state of trait type "q1", we might do something like:
+If we wanted to model a trait-dependent lineage-specific area gain weight, where the weight of the dispersal depended on the trait state of trait type "q1", we might do something like:

-        "dispersal": {
+        "anagenetic_range_evolution": {
-            "global_dispersal_rate": 0.01,
+            "global_area_gain_rate": 0.01,
-            "lineage_dispersal_weight": {
+            "lineage_area_gain_weight": {
                 "definition_type": "trait_state_index_map:q1",
                 "definition": [
                     2.0,